-City Territory Ethnicity Vulnerable communities issues Vision and Mission Services in accordance with the Convention Children's rights; (f) information about children's forums at school, and community; (g) The role of social institutions as a forum community participation; (h) public awareness in preventing violence towards women and children.
+City Territory Ethnicity Vulnerable communities issues Vision and Mission women and children abuse; (d) Implementation of activities towards a children friendly city; (e) Services in accordance with the Convention Children's rights; (f) information about children's forums at school, and community; (g) The role of social institutions as a forum community participation; (h) public awareness in preventing violence towards women and children. and religious.
 Priority 4.
 Development and improvement of infrastructure, urban facilities and utilities supporting leading sectors and environmentally sound.
 Priority 5.
 Poverty alleviation based on community economic empowerment.
 Priority 6.
 Disaster prevention and management, collaboratively and effectively.
 Priority 7.
 Improvement of religious life, arts and culture; increasing the role and achievements of youth, and sports; and increasing the empowerment of women.
 Priority 8.
 Strengthening regional income and development expenditure in the region.
 Priority 9.
 Improving good governance.